Emerging-AI/ENOVA/README.md

 Commands:
-  algo      Run the autoscaling service. app       Start ENOVA application server. enode     Deploy the target LLM and launch the LLM API service. injector  Run the autoscaling service. mon       Run the monitors of LLM server pilot     Start an all-in-one LLM server with deployment, monitoring,...
+  algo      Run the autoscaling service. app       Start ENOVA application server. serving     Deploy the target LLM and launch the LLM API service. injector  Run the autoscaling service. mon       Run the monitors of LLM server pilot     Start an all-in-one LLM server with deployment, monitoring,...